 B.S., 2007, Control Science and Engineering, Tsinghua University

 Postdoctoral Associate, 2016, Stanford University

 Postdoctoral Associate, 2012-2016, Massachusetts Institute of Technology and Broad Institute

 Four major computational biology research topics include:

-- Network-based prediction and functional annotation of non-coding genetic variants associated with human diseases and traits, including cancer.
+• Network-based prediction and functional annotation of non-coding genetic variants associated with complex phenotypes in different species.

 • Machine learning algorithms to predict regulatory elements of gene expression (insulators, enhancers and boundary elements), large-scale chromatin domains, and histone modification signatures (‘histone-code’) based on genomics, epigenomics and transcriptomics data.

 • Statistical and computational methodology development for efficient design, analysis and interpretation of biological big-data generated from new high-throughput techniques.